Updated: June 30, 2026 (I’ve added a few items to the packing list)

 Pick a date and time, and send a calendar invite; follow-up a day or two before the event.

-Provide enough time for folks to get groceries, cook, etc. You're grown—three days minimum and ideally a week to prep.
+Provide enough time for folks to get groceries, cook, etc. Three days minimum; ideally a week to prep.

 Be inclusive by inquiring about dietary restrictions.
 If someone has different needs, use this opportunity to get creative.